 The investigating officer should inform the member of staff against whom the complaint is made as soon as is practically possible.
 The member of staff will be informed of their right to be accompanied by a trade union or work colleague at any future interview or hearing held under the provision of these procedures.
 At the discretion of the investigating officer and dependant on the circumstances of the complaint an alternative representative may be allowed e.g. the individual’s legal representative.

-The investigating officer should consider the involvement of the Company auditors and the Police at this stage and should consult with the Chairman / Chief Executive if appropriate
+The investigating officer should consider the involvement of the Company auditors and the Police at this stage and should consult with the Chairman / Chief Executive if appropriate.

-The allegations should be fully investigated by the investigating officer with the assistance where appropriate, of other individuals / bodies.
+The allegations should be fully investigated by the investigating officer with the assistance where appropriate of other individuals / bodies.

 A judgement concerning the complaint and validity of the complaint will be made by the investigating officer.
 This judgement will be detailed in a written report containing the findings of the investigations and reasons for the judgement.
 The report will be passed to the Chief Executive, Chairman as appropriate.